Thorsten-Sick/Solarpunk2050/presentations/toolbox_2022_worldbuilding/source/index.rst

 Adventure
 ---------

+Adventure books can be bought.
+This is how many GMs start.
+Then:

+* Adjust the adventure to the group
+* Write own adventures
+* Write campaigns

 Characters
 ----------

 Three factions to offer different perspectives.
 And make different player types happy.

-* Lost: Fighters and adventurerers
+* Lost: Fighters and adventurers
 * Norms: Wizards and allrounder
-* Progressives: Mad science, creativity
+* Progressives: Mad science, creativity, nerd

 Also: Mixing them in an adventure group causes interaction.
 Which is good.

 The game being played
 ---------------------

+Solarpunk is more towards *character interaction* and *dilemma* than towards tactics and fighting.
+There could still be a part of an adventure where fighting is required.

 Goal
 ====